Falling oil prices push Bund yields to lowest since last ECB meeting

 Markets do not expect the ECB to ease monetary policy

-further next week, but are pricing in a 50 percent chance of
+further next week, but they price in a 50 percent chance of

 another cut in the deposit rate from minus 0.30 percent in March

-A cut by the end of the year is fully priced in.
+and they fully price in a cut by the end of the year.

 "The ECB staff forecasts suppose an oil price of over $52 a